Overview

 You can read more about kidney stones on the NHS website.

-If you have kidney stones, you might have a treatment called lithotripsy.
+If you have kidney stones, you might have a treatment called extra corporeal shock wave lithotripsy.
 This is a procedure to treat kidney stones.

-The procedure uses shock waves to break your kidney stones into small, sand-like particles.
-These particles can then pass out of your body through your pee.
+The procedure uses shock waves to break your kidney stones into smaller particles.
+These particles can then pass out of your body in your pee.

 Benefits of lithotripsy

 You do not need to have surgery or an anaesthetic.
-This means that you spend less time in hospital and can recover quicker.
+This means that you spend less time in hospital and can recover more quickly.

 Preparing to have a lithotripsy